Doctor Aunty: Deepak Budki

 cleaned for ages.
 Everything was covered with a thick layer of dust.
 In the

-meantime Sharda Aunty walked in, with the help of crutches, writhing in pain
+meantime, Sharda Aunty walked in, with the help of crutches, writhing in pain

 and sat on the sofa next to her brother.

-Tears flowed down their cheeks and choked their voice time and again.
+Both began to relate their woes in detail.
+Tears flowed down their cheeks and choked their voices time and again.
 This was

 the same house where I had learned lessons about love, empathy, virtue and the art of

 living.
-Today the same house was enveloped in darkness, gloom and helplessness.
+Today, the same house was enveloped in darkness, gloom and helplessness.
+It appeared the soul of the house had evaporated, leaving behind complete

 desolation and suffering.